marcusoftnet/marcusoftnet.github.io/_posts/2021-05-24-uploading-pictures-to-firebase-in-react-native.md

 ## Upload part 2 - uploading

-With the `getPictureBlob`-function in our toolbelt we can now create a function to upload the binary file to Firebase:
+With the `getPictureBlob`-function in our tool belt we can now create a function to upload the binary file to Firebase:

 ```javascript
 import { storage } from './firebase';